clojurists-together/clojuriststogether.org/content/news/2024/Nov Dec 2024 Updates.md

 ---

 Happy New Year all!
-This is the last set up updates from our developers who received 2024 annual funding - and the final report from Daniel Slutsky who was funded in Q3 2024.
+This is the last set up updates from our developers who received 2024 annual funding - and the final reports from Ambrose Bonnaire-Sergeant and Daniel Slutsky who were funded in Q3 2024.
 Thanks to everyone for their amazing work throughout the year!

 ## Long-Term Project Updates